mk-fg/fgtk/README.md

 tool will create the dst path for you, copy always-new selection there and - due to "-s 200" - leave 200 MiB there for podcasts you might want to also upload.

+As with "cp", "pick_tracks /path1 /path2 /dst" is perfectly valid.

+And there are neat cleaup flags for cases when I need to cram something new to the destination, preserving as much of the stuff that's already there as possible.
+Cleanup (if requested) also picks stuff at random up to necessary df.

+Uses [plumbum](http://plumbum.readthedocs.org) to call "cp" and "find" to copy/list files.

 ##### link

 ssh wrapper, to save time on typing something like `exec ssh -X -A -p3542